scalacenter/advisoryboard/proposals/027-refactoring.md

 For the front-end, we can envision:
 - creating a web UI
-- coordiate with IDEs to use them directly as UI
+- coordinate with IDEs to use them directly as UI

 For the back-end, we can envision:
 - use Scalafix